-Though this dessert looks fancy and impressive, it could not be easier to put together.
-A combination of whipped cream, crumbled meringue cookies and macerated fruit (typically strawberries); an eton mess is the complete package when it comes to dessert.
+Although this Eton Mess recipe may appear fancy and lavish, the eton mess ingredients are humble, simple, and easy to put together.
+Layers of whipped cream (or Chantilly Cream), crumbled meringue cookies and macerated fruit (typically strawberries); an eton mess is the complete package when it comes to dessert.

-It is a traditional English dessert dating back to the late 1800’s.
-Though its name implies otherwise, this “mess” is elegant and quite frankly delicious.
-The balance of textures between the crunchy meringue cookies and the soft whipped cream is lovely.
-We all know strawberries and whipped cream are a match made in heaven, but this dessert goes once step further with sweet, crunchy meringue cookie crumbs in every bite.
+Although the name "mess" may refer to the appearance of the dessert when plated, Eton Mess ingredients exhibit elegance and beauty, if plated mindfully.
+Indeed, the balance of textures between the crunchy meringue cookies and the soft whipped cream is divine.
+We all know strawberries and whipped cream are a match made in heaven, but Eton Mess goes once step further with sweet, crunchy meringue cookie crumbs in every bite.